Spec-by-Spec Comparison

 Final Verdict

-We recommend the American Standard Champion 4 for residential primary bathrooms — same flush performance, lower cost, easier homeowner serviceability.
-Choose the Champion PRO only for high-traffic light commercial or multi-family installations where the commercial-grade durability matters.
+We recommend the standard American Standard Champion 4 for residential primary bathrooms — same flush performance, lower cost, full residential lifespan.
+Choose the Champion PRO only for high-traffic light commercial or multi-family installations where the commercial-grade durability genuinely matters.

 Choose American Standard if...